Frequently Asked Questions: Parvovirus B19 (Slapped cheek, syndrome, Fifth Disease)

 Occupational risk

-People are very infectious for 7 days before they develop a rash.
+People are very infectious for the 7 days before they develop a rash.
 After the rash appears, they are not likely to infect anyone else so it is usually safe for them to go back to school or work.
-Pregnant women who work around children aged less than 6 years have a slightly higher risk of getting the infection, especially in the first years of their career as they might not have had the infection before.
+Pregnant women who work around children have a slightly higher risk of getting the infection, especially in the first years of their career as they might not have had the infection before.
 Usually pregnant women who have young children at home are most at risk of getting an infection.
-During outbreaks, there is usually no need for pregnant women to stay at home from work or school unless there is a medical reason why the woman would have a weakened immune system or be more likely to have complications if they were to get the infection.
+There is generally no need for pregnant women to stay at home from work or school when parvovirus is circulating in the community, unless there is a medical reason, as advised by their doctor.
+If an outbreak occurs in a pregnant woman’s workplace, risk assessment will be undertaken to see if there is a need for her to stay at home from work.
+If staying at home from work is advised, it is generally not needed after 22 weeks of pregnancy, unless there is a medical reason for staying at home.

 United Kingdom: https://www.gov.uk/guidance/parvovirus-b19